 (c) the number of eligible applicants who requested the appointment of a specific solicitor to provide legal aid;

 (d) the number of eligible applicants who had legal aid provided by their requested solicitor.

-9(1) An executive director, and such solicitors, office staff and other employees as may be required for Legal Aid Manitoba's purposes, may be employed under The Civil Service Act.
+An executive director, and such solicitors, office staff and other employees as may be required for Legal Aid Manitoba's purposes, may be appointed under Part 3 of The Public Service Act.